Srhurdirsati/Wavu-/README.md

 # Wavu - The UnderDeshk PCB Lamp
 To Bross, This Is A Lamp Made By Rudra Mishra Which Can Be Used Under Your Desk To Lighten Up The Area Under It , This Isnt Very Complex Buttt Good ....
+It Includes m3 Screws For Locking It Under Desk And This Is Also RGB WIth Cool Effects Changed By Modes Button SOOOOO ENJOYYYY!!!!

 # FEATURES
 1->> 20 High Intensity lights